csso-iam/proctor-backup/README.md

 #ui-port: 443    #in case of https
 #ui-port: 80    #in case of http
 ui-port: 3000    #Use any free port you like
-#https-config:   #activate this section if you want to use use access the web interface using https intead of http by default
+#https-config:   #activate this section if you want to access the web interface using https intead of http by default
 #  certificate: 'path/to/certicate.crt file'
 #  key: 'path/to/private key.key file'
 #The credentials that you will use to authenticate to the web interface